 The main bathroom is organised in tree zones, while the materials used are again marble and wood, consistently with the rest of the residency.
 Marble is used to a greater extent, aiming to preserve the mystical quality that has always been associated with the liquid element, water.
 Wood, a warmer material, is used for surfaces that come in with the user.

 Shades of beige and grey are dominant across the first level, creating an elegant frugality and a hospitable result by virtue of bold wooden elements, architectural lighting and modern furnishing.
-The second level, covering and area of 50m2, is designed as a for the third and youngest member of the family.
+The second level, covering and area of 50m2, is designed as a small independent residency for the third and youngest member of the family.

 It is accessed via an interior staircase, made out of light-coloured wood.
 The kitchen is placed in the main area, the study room and playroom in the back.
 The room’s height enabled us to place the bed in a higher level and create an allusion to travel bunks by means of the dimensions and the materials used.
 Under the bed there is a much-needed storage space.